 As I said earlier, Jenner showed much courage to reveal her true identity after keeping it locked away for so many years.
 She has inspired a number of people and at the same time, has been ridiculed mercilessly for her drastic makeover.

 However, and pardon me if I sound inconsiderate, Jenner's decision to become a woman holds little water to the struggles that Hill, Berry and Kelly have endured.

 My choice would have been Hill, who played in four games and scored five layups for St. Joseph.
 Her cheerful, upbeat personality despite suffering excruciating pain was just about superhuman.

 In fact, I wouldn't be the least bit surprised if the late selfless former basketball standout flashed a wide grin when the Arthur Ashe Award winner was revealed.

-Someday, maybe I will too.
-But as you noticed, I can think of at least three more deserving candidates than the former "Keeping Up with the Kardashians" star.
+SOMEDAY, maybe I will, too.
+But as you noticed, I can think of at least three more deserving local candidates than the former "Keeping Up with the Kardashians" star.

-If I were to hand out my own award for courage, I would give a trophy to Dave Caplin, Tom Jones and Tonya Slone.
+If I was to hand out my own award for courage, I'd give a trophy to Dave Caplin, Tom Jones and Tonya Slone.

 Caplin, the former Hudson head boys track and field and cross country coach, passed away last fall after a brutal 13-year battle with Liposarcoma.